ychen131/SnapConnect/REALTIME_TESTING.md

-# Realtime Subscription Testing Guide
+# Realtime Testing Guide

 ## Overview

-This guide covers testing the realtime subscription functionality for chat messages in SnapConnect.
+This guide covers testing the realtime subscription functionality for chat messages in SnapDog.

 ## Prerequisites